-If you have never heard of halva, it’s a middle eastern dessert very popular in Israel, Greece, Turkey, and many other countries.
-Made with tahini and honey or sugar, it’s sweet, nutty and has a crumbly yet soft texture.
-It goes very well with coffee and makes a delicious afternoon snack!
+Halva, or halvah, is a middle eastern dessert very popular in Israel, Greece, Turkey, and many other countries.
+Made with tahini and honey or sugar, it’s sweet, nutty, and has a crumbly yet soft texture.
+It is often served with coffee and makes a delicious afternoon snack!

-I love halva but I’m not a fan of white sugar so I had to come up with a healthier recipe without sacrificing on flavor.
-This 2-ingredient halva is not only vegan, but it’s also refined sugar-free!
-AND I’m sharing 3 ways to flavor it!
+I love Halva, but I’m not a fan of white sugar, so I had to come up with a healthier recipe without sacrificing on flavor.
+This 2-ingredient halva is not only vegan but it’s also refined sugar-free!
+AND I’m sharing 5 ways to flavor it!
+Let’s do it!

-The base requires just two ingredients: tahini and maple syrup.
-The secret to get an halva that sets and become crumbly is to heat the maple syrup to 266°F (130°C) so you will need a thermometer for this recipe.
-If you don’t boil the maple syrup enough your halva will have the consistency of a nut butter instead of being firm.
+The secret to getting halva that sets and becomes crumbly is to heat the maple syrup to 266°F (130°C), so you will need a thermometer for this recipe.
+If you don’t boil the maple syrup enough, your halva will have the consistency of nut butter instead of being firm.

-The next step is to wait until the halva firms up, which will take about 2 hours.
+Finally, wait until the halva firms up, which will take about 2 hours at room temperature.
 Once firm, cut into squares and enjoy!

 - Vanilla: A classic but one that never disappoints!
 It makes the tahini flavor shine.